 I know of a lady who wore a gold locket.
 It was simply assumed at her assessment that despite her extremely arthritic fingers, and information about her pain and the lack of movement in her hands from her GP, that she had sufficient dexterity to fasten and unfasten the clasp.
 Had she been asked, she would have informed the HP that she never took the locket off, even in the shower.

 This approach – “checking for inconsistencies” by using indirect questioning and assumption is NOT “objective”.
 It is a calculated strategy to justify a starting point of disbelief and skepticism regarding the accounts provided by ill and disabled people about the impact of their conditions and disabilities on their day-to-day living.
-As such, it frames the entire assessment process, weighting it towards evidence gathering to justify refusing awards.
+As such, it frames the entire assessment process, weighting it towards evidence gathering to justify refusing awards, rather than being “objective”.

 This approach is also mirrored in the Work Capability Assessment, reflecting Conservative cynicism and prejudice towards sick and disabled people.
 (See: What you need to know about Atos Assessments – it provides a good overview from a whistle-blower of how responses to seemingly casual observations and apparently conversational questions are re-translated into “inconsistencies” which are then used to justify refusing a claim.)